Draqneel/source_assigment/README.md

 [Expose the development of the weather parameters over the last 7 days in 1 day increments (average per day)](https://github.com/Draqneel/source_assigment/blob/main/main.py#L94)
 [Expose the average of the weather parameters over the last 7 days](https://github.com/Draqneel/source_assigment/blob/main/main.py#L85)

+# Test cases
+We have tests only for tools currently (you can find it in project structure).
+Also, for example, we can create tests for aggregations, storing mock data, download it in temp tables and run aggregation queries under this table.

 # Project structure

 ```bash